How to Get an SSL Certificate [+10 Best Free SSLs]

 It offers DV SSL certificates (no OV or EV here) free of cost, but you should be aware that these certificates are only valid for three months at a time and should be renewed every sixty days at the earliest.
 Why?
 The company has a firm stance on automatic certificate renewals to achieve its long-term goal of moving the web from HTTP to HTTPS.

-Price: Always free for three months at a time.
-Then you must renew, for free, for another three months.
-Having to renew may be a little bit of a hassle, but you are getting SSL for free, so I think it's worthwhile.
+Price: It is always free for three months at a time.
+Then you must renew for free for another three months.
+Renewing may be a bit of a hassle, but you are getting SSL for free, so I think it's worthwhile.

 3. Comodo